Aethelred-dev/c.o.r.e/README.md

 -   **Emergent Context:** After asserting "The Sun is a star," "A star emits light," and "A fire emits light," the base vectors for `Sun` and `Fire` will have become slightly more similar.
 They now share an emergent, unstated property of "light-emitter."
 The system has developed common sense.
 -   **Resonant Learning:** Over time, this process creates a rich, resonant manifold where concepts are defined not just by their explicit properties but by the entire web of relationships they participate in.
 This is how C.O.R.E. develops an "intuition" that is fully auditable.

-## 🏛️ The Architectural Pillars
+## 🏛️ The Architectural Pillars: The Engine of a True Mind

-### 1. The Logic Core (Deterministic)
+#### 1. The Logic Core (Unchanged)
-The heart of the system.
+The deterministic heart of the system.
 It uses algebraic operations on hypervectors to perform logical inference with mathematical certainty.
 `Answer = unbind(bind(Paris, bind(is_capital_of, France)), bind(is_capital_of, France))`

-### 2. The Resonant Manifold (Evolved)
+#### 2. The Resonant Manifold (Evolved)
-The advanced "common sense" layer, powered by **Conceptual Gravitation**.
+This is the advanced "common sense" layer, powered by **Conceptual Gravitation**.
 It is no longer a static collection of bundled properties but a dynamic, evolving space.
 When a fact like `assert(Canary, is_a, Bird)` is integrated, the system doesn't just store the fact.
 It also applies a slight gravitational pull, modifying the `Canary` vector to become infinitesimally more similar to the `Bird` vector.
 This allows C.O.R.E. to answer fuzzy queries like "What is a canary *like*?" by finding the concepts closest to it in the manifold.

-### 3. The Generative Synthesis Engine (Constructive)
+#### 3. The Generative Synthesis Engine (Unchanged)
 Language is not predicted; it is **constructed**.
 An intent vector (`Goal ≈ bundle(Poem, Sad, Ocean)`) guides a logical traversal through the Resonant Manifold, which now contains rich, emergent pathways for creativity.
 The path `Ocean` -> `Vastness` -> `Loneliness` is no longer just a pre-programmed link but an emergent pathway of high conceptual similarity.

-## 🧩 Phased Engineering Roadmap
+## 🧩 Phased Engineering Roadmap (Extended)

 -   **Phase 1 — Hyperdimensional Kernel:** Core, highly optimized C library for all hypervector operations.
 -   **Phase 2 — Knowledge Ingestion & Ontology:** Build the pipeline to process curated knowledge sources.